 - 7.3.1 In accordance with sections 6.13 to 6.18 of the Code, an investment adjustment mechanism applies in relation to this access arrangement. - 7.3.2 An amount will be added to, or deducted from, the target revenue for the next access arrangement period in accordance with the investment adjustment mechanism set out below. - 7.3.3 The investment adjustment mechanism will apply separately to each of: - a) new facilities investment for the transmission system; and - b) new facilities investment for the distribution system. - 7.3.4 The purpose of the investment adjustment mechanism is to adjust Western Power's target revenue in the next access arrangement period in a manner that exactly corrects for the economic loss or gain to Western Power as a result of any investment difference in this access arrangement period in relation to the categories of new facilities investment specified in section 7.3.7 of this access arrangement.
-In order to give effect to this purpose, the investment adjustment mechanism must take account of: - a) the effects of inflation; - b) the time value of money as reflected by Western Power's weighted average cost of capital for the Western Power Network; and - c) the capital-related costs due to any investment difference in this access arrangement period. - 7.3.5 Given the requirements of the investment adjustment mechanism as described in section 7.3.4 of this access arrangement, Western Power's approach to calculating the capital-related costs due to any investment difference is to calculate the difference in present value terms between:
+In order to give effect to this purpose, the investment adjustment mechanism must take account of: - a) the effects of inflation;

-- the target revenue that would have been calculated for this access arrangement period if the investment difference had been zero (i.e. there was no forecasting error in relation to the new facilities investment categories that are subject to the investment adjustment mechanism); and - b) the target revenue that actually applied in this access arrangement period. - 7.3.6 The amount under section 7.3.2 of this access arrangement is equal to the present value of the difference calculated under section 7.3.5 of this access arrangement. - 7.3.7 The categories that are used in calculating the investment difference are new facilities investment: - a) arising from the connection of new generation capacity to the transmission system or distribution system from 1 July 2012; - arising from the connection of new load to the transmission system or distribution system from 1 July 2012; - in relation to all augmentations to provide additional capacity to the transmission system or distribution system for the provision of covered services from 1 July 2012; - d) undertaken for augmentation of the distribution system under the rural power improvement program; - e) undertaken for augmentation of the distribution system under the state underground power program; and - f) in relation to distribution system wood pole management for the provision of covered services from 1 July 2012.
+- b) the time value of money as reflected by Western Power's weighted average cost of capital for the Western Power Network; and - c) the capital-related costs due to any investment difference in this access arrangement period. - 7.3.5 Given the requirements of the investment adjustment mechanism as described in section 7.3.4 of this access arrangement, Western Power's approach to calculating the capital-related costs due to any investment difference is to calculate the difference in present value terms between: - a) the target revenue that would have been calculated for this access arrangement period if the investment difference had been zero (i.e. there was no forecasting error in relation to the new facilities investment categories that are subject to the investment adjustment mechanism); and - b) the target revenue that actually applied in this access arrangement period. - 7.3.6 The amount under section 7.3.2 of this access arrangement is equal to the present value of the difference calculated under section 7.3.5 of this access arrangement. - 7.3.7 The categories that are used in calculating the investment difference are new facilities investment: - a) arising from the connection of new generation capacity to the transmission system or distribution system from 1 July 2017; - b) arising from the connection of new load to the transmission system or distribution system from 1 July 2017; - c) in relation to all augmentations to provide additional capacity to the transmission system or distribution system for the provision of covered services from 1 July 2017; - d) undertaken for augmentation of the distribution system under the state underground power program; and - e) arising from the provision of metering installations on the distribution system from 1 July 2017.